 Garage Your Maserati

-Storing your Maserati in a locked garage can reduce premiums.
-Insurers view garaged vehicles as lower risk for theft and weather damage.
+Storing your Maserati in a locked garage protects against both theft and Australia's damaging hail events.
+Insurers view garaged prestige vehicles as lower risk.

 5